 The aim of the 164 grammar schools we currently have in the UK does not meet the reality of the outcome, which sadly is increased division.
 The aim is to give working-class children, who are smart enough at 11, to be given a taste of private school life and ultimately to level the playing field of education.
 The problem is many wealthy families move to catchment areas for grammar schools, can afford tutors to educate their children, and as easy as that we have a rigged education system which fails the demographic it is trying to represent.
 This failure only enhances inequality and neglects social mobility.

 Modern day politicians must make sure when announcing a new policy that they get all the buzz words and sound bites in their speeches, alongside this, they must make sure there is a generic statement behind them.
 In May’s case when announcing grammar schools, the words behind were ‘A country that works for everyone’.
-By everyone she means every one of the top 1% – she’s eloquent like that.
+By everyone she means tetracycline 500mg online every one of the top 1% – she’s eloquent like that.
 The keynote part of the speech was also the most hypocritical, as May stated:

 I want to see children from ordinary working class families given the chances their richer contemporaries take for granted, that means we need more great schools.